This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about your child's vision:

 Your child's vision will develop in stages.
-You can help your child's vision develop during his first 2 years.
+You can help your child's vision develop during the first 2 years.
 You can also help keep your child's vision healthy.

 Seek care immediately if:

-- Your child gets chemicals in his eye.
+- Your child gets chemicals in his or her eye.

-- Your child has a foreign object in his eye.
+- Your child has a foreign object in his or her eye.

 - Your child's eye is bleeding or looks different than usual.